stuartellis/multiform/docs/terraform-stacks-spec/0.4.0/README.md

 - The root directory for the set of Terraform stacks is called *terraform1/stacks/*
 - The root directory *terraform1/* should only contain the *stacks/* directory, a *.gitignore* file and a *README.md* file.
 - Each stack is a sub-directory under the *terraform1/stacks/definitions/* directory.
+- The *terraform1/stacks/definitions/* directory also contains a subdirectory called *template/*.
 - Each environment is a sub-directory under the *terraform1/stacks/environments/* directory.
 - The *terraform1/stacks/environments/* directory also contains a subdirectory called *all/*.
 - The *terraform1/stacks/modules/* directory contains any Terraform modules that are only used by the stacks in this project.